One Hundred Years: History of the Chinese in America: Reception

 The Chinese community’s reception to One Hundred Years: History of the Chinese in America initially was controversial.
 Although many elements of the painting were historically correct, the Chinatown community rejected Leong’s mural.
 While some believed the depiction of the characters in the mural to be too Chinese, others found the subjects to be too American.
 The sad faces of the subjects, the Chinese men with queues, and the Chinese women picking shrimp with infants on their backs proved to be an all-too truthful look into the Chinese American past.
 On the other hand, the non-Chinese community embraced the painting and saw the piece as a breakthrough of historical depiction.
 As Asian American awareness picked up in the 1960s at places like San Francisco State University, many saw Leong’s mural to be an example of "Uncle Tomming”, or the participation of the Chinese in their own oppression within America.
 Adding to the controversy at the height of the McCarthy era, the FBI, Kuomintang, and Chinese Communist Party suspected Leong to have hidden secret messages within his mural.

 No conspiracy was ever proven, but such aggressive political oppression and the backlash of the Chinese community further drove Leong’s motivations to continue his artwork outside of San Francisco.
 In 1978, Leong discovered that his painting had been moved to Ping Yuen’s recreational room, where it suffered under time and ignorance.
 The historic mural was propped up on chairs in the recreational room, children had hit ping-pong balls against it, and soda and food were spilled on the painting.
 Leong’s mural sat quietly in Ping Yuen’s recreational room until the late 1990s, when the Chinese Historical Society of America acquired the painting.
 In 2000, James Leong meticulously restored the painting to its previous vibrancy.
 As of November 13, 2001, One Hundred Years: History of the Chinese in America hangs in the Chinese Historical Society of America’s Museum and Learning Center.

-In 2012, a replica of the mural was installed on the Hogan & Vest building at 933–949 Stockton before it was demolished to make way for the new Chinatown station as part of the Central Subway project to extend Muni Metro to Chinatown.
+In 2012, a replica of the mural was installed on the Hogan & Vest building at 933–949 Stockton before it was demolished to make way for Chinatown station as part of the Central Subway project to extend Muni Metro to Chinatown.